 Data General was a small, agile company and a quick trip by Oshman and Richeson to Massachusetts resulted in a license agreement with de Castro’s company.
 ROLM was going to produce military versions of the Nova and in return Data General received a small stake in the company and some sales royalties.
 ROLM bet on the success of the Nova and that existing commercial software, peripherals, and programming expertise would make this machine much cheaper for military procurement than any of its established competitors.

-ROLM didn’t simply ruggedize the Nova though; ROLM designed a Nova based on mil-spec components with passive cooling in the standard ATR (Air Transport Rack) form factor.
+ROLM didn’t simply ruggedize the Nova though; ROLM designed a Nova based on mil-spec components with passive cooling in the standard ATR (Air Transport Rack) form factor (by grandham).
 The resulting machine, the ROLM 1601, was introduced at the Fall Joint Computer Conference in 1969, one year after the Nova, and running the same demonstration software that ran on a Nova the year before.

 The 1601 was known in military parlance as AN/UYK-12(V).
 The electronics nomenclature used by the U.S. military dates from the same early World War II years as the standardized ATR chassis.
 While AN used to mean Army-Navy, it is no longer considered an acronym.
 The UYK-12 equipment indicator defines where the device is installed (U for General Utility), what type of equipment it is (Y for Data Processing), and what its purpose is (K for Computing).
 The numbers are sequentially assigned and the V indicates that these are variable items, i.e., other functionally identical models can use the same equipment indicator.
 The general utility identifier designated the computer for ground, mobile, airborne, or shipboard applications.